zurrehma/GKE_PrivateCluster/Readme.md

 * Download and install helm-chart(helm-chart contains configurations for installing nginx-ingress controller) <br/>
 In this case cluster is private, so when we install helm-chart from offical reposiotry it try to download docker image. <br/>
  Therfore, we have to either enable NAT or change the helm-chart configurations.<br/>
-In our case we are changing helm-chart configurations,so we can use same docker image from gcr registry which is accessable by cluster<br/>
+In our case we are changing helm-chart configurations,so we can use same docker image from gcr registry which is accessible by cluster<br/>
    **docker pull quay.io/kubernetes-ingress-controller/nginx-ingress-controller:0.26.1 <br/>
    docker tag quay.io/kubernetes-ingress-controller/nginx-ingress-controller:0.26.1 gcr.io/[ProjectID]/nginx-ingress:latest <br/>
    docker push gcr.io/[ProjectID]/nginx-ingress**